klbinns/console-painting-program/README.md

 ./gradlew run -q
 ```
 Note: the -q switch is important if you plan to run this using Gradle.
 It suppresses the Gradle output and allows for proper user input and output.

+If the gradlew command is unable to be executed, please make sure you modify it's permissions.